otrv4/otrv4/architecture-decisions/005-mix-key.md

 ### Algorithm

+From now, we will assume the 2nd option for ratcheting/re-deriving the mix-key where n = 3.

 *k_dh = A_i, a_i*

 A mix key is a key that is added to the key derivation function used to produce new root and chains keys.
 A mix key can be produced through a DH function and through a key derivation function, both of which produce a 3072-bit public key.
-This key has a 128 bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).
+This key has a 128-bit security level according to Table 2: Comparable strengths in NIST’s Recommendation for Key Management, page 53 (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-57pt1r4.pdf).